datakind/affordable-housing-tooling/workstream1/documentation/README.md

 and the fields from the web form are loaded as a new record in the project database.

+Note that this process describes the prototype for projects with a single building or address.
+The proposed procedure for handling multi-address projects includes a splash page for the entire project and separate data-entry pages for each building or address.
+This proposed feature is described below in the notes to the whiteboard images.

 ### Bulk Upload